bsdci/libioc/README.md

 ### CLI

 Libiocage comes bundles with a CLI tool called `ioc`.
-It is inspired by the command line interface of https://github.com/iocage/iocage but meant to be developed among with the library and to spike on new features.
+It is inspired by the command line interface of [iocage](https://github.com/iocage/iocage) but meant to be developed along with the library and to spike on new features.